YOUR RHYTHM, YOUR LIFE: Pulse Tools for the Total Musician

-Topics will include: ▪ What impact does body movement and spatial awareness have on our feeling for pulse, steadiness and the pure pleasure of rhythm?
+Topics will include: ▪ The impact of body movement and spatial awareness on our feeling for pulse, steadiness and the pure pleasure of rhythm

-▪ Can the different areas of our body influence how strongly we pulsate?
+▪ How the different areas of our body influence how strongly we pulsate

-▪ Do your inner organs generate sound and pulse?
+▪ How our inner organs generate sound and pulse

-▪ Is the space around our bodies capable of being "tuned" to a greater resonance?
+▪ How the space around our bodies can be "tuned" to a greater resonance

-▪ What role does language play in our pulse exploration?
+▪ The role of language in our pulse explorations

 Tools: ▪ Handance - simple body movements, combined with rhythmic cueing, rhythmic gestures and call/response interactions